Task management pro-tips

 Quickly create tasks from outside Sunsama and from other tools

-With the Sunsama desktop app open in the background, you can quickly add a new task by using the Global Add Task shortcut, which is CMD Shift A by default.
+With the Sunsama desktop app open in the background, you can quickly add a new task by using the Global Add Task shortcut, which is CMD Shift A (or Ctrl Shift A for Windows/Linux) by default.
 This is a great way to quickly create a task before forgetting it without having to open Sunsama.

 Use the Add via URL feature to create tasks from other tools Sunsama integrates with (or just a generic website or link) without needing to import that task from the integration panel in Sunsama.